 You’ve made the decision to file for divorce, and now you are wondering how to break the news of divorce to the kids.
 Now what?
-The first thing you must do is tell the children about the divorce.
-In order to build trust amongst the children and lessen the chance that they will form resentment is by letting the children know immediately about the divorce.
-Kids are extremely resilient and in Marietta, Georgia advising the children that their family isn’t falling apart, but the family is being re-organized.
+The first thing you must do is to determine, together, the best way and the best time to inform the children about the divorce.
+Kids are extremely resilient and it’s important to advise the children that their family isn’t falling apart, but the family is being re-organized.
+In Marietta, Georgia about one of every four marriages that end in divorce.
+At The Law Offices of Sean R. Whitworth, we have come to understand that no divorce is alike.
+It’s important that you determine which way your children can best become accustomed to the news of your separation.

 Steps to Break the News of Divorce to the Kids